zx80/flask-simple-auth/README.md

 ## TODO

+Features
+ - implement 'password' which does anything with a password?
+ - test 'param'?

+Implementation
-Should it be an object instead of a flat module?
+ - should it be an object instead of a flat module?

 How not to forget autorizations?
  - set a `autorization_checked` variable to False before the request
  - reset it to True when autorization is checked
  - check whether it was done and possibly abort after the request